-The method and assumptions used in preparing this sensitivity analysis did not change from last year.
+The method and assumptions used in preparing this sensitivity analysis have not changed from last year.

-38.8 Future cashflows
+37.8 Future cashflows

 The funding arrangements and policy affecting the Council are decided every three years with the triennial valuation.
 Employer contribution levels are set with the Pension Fund's actuary so as to secure the solvency of the Pension Fund and to maintain stable employer rates.
-The last valuation was completed 31 March 2014 and a funding strategy was agreed to achieve a 100% funding level in 17 years (previously 20).
+The last valuation was completed 31 March 2013 and a funding strategy was agreed to achieve a 100% funding level in 17 years (previously 20).

-The estimated contributions expected to be paid to the scheme during the annual period beginning 1 April 2014 is £27,390,000.
+The estimated contributions expected to be paid to the scheme during the annual period beginning 1 April 2015 is £28.3m.